sajoku/sajoku.github.io/_posts/2015-03-21-replace-arrows-with-shift-wasd.md

 ## Remapping keys on OSX Yosemite

 Karabiner does not have this feature built in so we need to roll our own.
 Fortunately Karabiner allows us to write into a private.xml file with custom configurations.
-After some experimenting I came to this solution
+After some experimenting I came to this solution.
+The solution remaps the left shift key plus any of WASD (w,a,s,d) keys to their relative cursor movements.

 ```xml
 <?xml version="1.0"?>